pydoit/doit/doc/cmd_run.rst

 dictionaries where every entry is an option parameter.
 Each parameter must define a name, and a default value.
 It can optionally define a "short" and "long" names to be used from the command line (it follows unix command line conventions).
-It may also specify a type the parameter should be converted to.
+It may also specify a `type` the parameter should be converted to, and a `help` message displayed when :ref:`doit help <cmd-help>` is called on the task.